Prosumma/Guise/README.md

 The tags weren't given in the same order as when the registration was made, but that makes no difference.

 Tags become really powerful when resolving arrays of dependencies.
 In that case, only a subset of the tags needs to be specified.
-See the discussion on tags in the resolution section of this README.
+See the discussion on arrays in the resolution section of this README.

 ##### Arguments